 Our improv and sketch comedy shows are more like a play or other traditional theatre experience, rather than a stand-up show or nightclub atmosphere.
 Improv and sketch cast members do not interact with the audience during the performance.
 We focus on three forms of improv at the Comedy Spot:

-• Long form: Comprised of scenes based on audience suggestions and/or other performances.
+- Long form: Comprised of scenes based on audience suggestions and/or other performances.
 Some of our shows employ the Harold* format.
-(Shows: Anti-Cooperation League, Lady Business, 3-2-1 Sizzle, RIOT + Super Cosmonaut, Harold Night, Comedy Exchange, The Potato Bureau)
+(Shows: Anti-Cooperation League, Lady Business, RIOT + Super Cosmonaut, Harold Night, Comedy Exchange)

-• Short form: Quick and game-based, similar to the TV show, Whose Line is It, Anyway?
-(Shows: Game On!)
+- Short form: Quick and game-based, similar to the TV show, Whose Line is It, Anyway?
+(Shows: Short Cuts, Press Start)

 Classes and workshops in all three forms are available at the Comedy Spot.
 Our long-form improv program focuses on the Harold format.

 Learn more about the personal and business benefits of studying improv HERE.

 Sketch comedy is the most recognizable form of comedy after stand-up.
 Scenes are pre-written and acted out according to script.
 Sacramento Comedy Spot offers a sketch writing class, which supports our weekly sketch workshop group and house sketch show, Secret Handshake Society.